Last updated on June 14, 2021

 - Rope – 36 to 42 inches (91.5 to 106.6 cm) – sits below the ribcage.

 Make sure to measure your neck, so the chain you choose is not too tight.
-On the same note, always consider the size of the pendant as long chains do not look good with tiny ones.
+On the same note, always consider the size of the pendant as long chains usually do not look good with tiny ones.
 Also, make sure the thickness of the chain matches the weight and the size of your pendant.
 For example, if the chain is too thin for the pendant, it may deform or even break the links.